openenclave/openenclave/docs/DesignDocs/ExtendedEnclaveInitializationData_V2.md

 #endif
 ```

-The EEID implementation and the SGX KSS based implementation both support a
-default definition of config_id, as well as enclave developer owned definition
-of config_id and config_svn.

-For the default definition case, config_id is a SHA256 hash of a variable length
-configuration data to be loaded post enclave initialization, and config_svn is
-not used.
-With the default definition, the enclave runtime automatically set
-config_id and load the configuration data.

-For the case of enclave developer owned definition, the enclave developer is
-responsible for the host side code that produces the identity of the additional
+The enclave developer is responsible for the host side code that produces the
-content and pass the proper values for config_id/config_svn to the enclave
+identity of the additional content and pass the proper values for
-runtime.
-The enclave runtime sets the config_id/config_svn through the eeid page
+config_id/config_svn to the enclave runtime.
+The enclave runtime sets the
-or in SGX `SECS` if SGX KSS is supported.
-The enclave developer should also
+config_id/config_svn through the eeid page or in SGX `SECS` if SGX KSS is
-implement an explicit function (typically an ECALL) to load the additional
+supported.
+The enclave developer should also implement an explicit function
+(typically an ECALL) to load the additional content into the enclave memory post
-content into the enclave memory post enclave initialization, and to verify the
+enclave initialization, and to verify the identity and/or SVN of the loaded
-identity and/or SVN of the loaded content against config_id/config_svn.
-On SGX
+content against config_id/config_svn.
+On SGX CPUs supporting the KSS feature,
-CPUs supporting the KSS feature, config_id and config_svn are available in the
+config_id and config_svn are available in the SGX `REPORT`.
+The OE SDK libs will
-SGX `REPORT`.
-The OE SDK libs will provide an API to retrieve config_id and
+provide an API to retrieve config_id and config_svn.
+The low level
-config_svn.
-The low level implementation difference between EEID implementation
+implementation difference between EEID implementation and SGX KSS feature based
-and SGX KSS feature based implementation is not exposed to the developer's code.
+implementation is not exposed to the developer's code.

+OE SDK can provide helper functions on the host side and the enclave side that
+implement a default definition of config_id/config_svn.
+The host side helper
+function generates config_id value as a SHA256 hash of a variable length
+configuration data to be loaded post enclave initialization, and sets config_svn
+as 0.
+The helper functions also load the configuration data into the enclave and verifies its validity according to the config_id value in the EEID page.
+At the time of this design doc, the helper functions will only be provided for EEID enclaves.

 The SGX enclave attester and verifier plugins will include config_id and
 config_svn as base claims and may include the configuration data as custom